 A construction site accident can cause serious injuries which require years of physical therapy.
-The damages can even be permanent and affect your ability to live the same life again.
+The damages can permanently affect your ability to live the same life again.

-This is why compensation is necessary to find some form of relief following the accident.
-If your loved one has had a wrongful death and you require reimbursement for the funeral costs, you will need to file a lawsuit.
+This is why compensation is necessary to find relief following the accident.
+If your loved one has had a wrongful death and requires reimbursement for the funeral costs, you must file a lawsuit.

 Contact a Tampa Construction Accident Attorney